 Building the custom home theater of your dreams can seem like a daunting task.
 With so many moving parts, it’s easy to get overwhelmed and start spending money on components before there’s even a concrete plan in place.
 This sort of slap-dash approach, though well-intentioned, can result in a theater room that doesn’t quite live up to your expectations.
 It may even waste valuable time, money, and resources.
-Here are the key steps to installing a home theater.
+Here are the key steps to a home theater installation.

-Planning out a project of this scale requires multiple steps, careful consideration at each stage and a patient approach to making those big purchases.
+Planning out a project of this scale requires multiple steps, careful consideration at each stage, and a patient approach to making those big purchases.
 A project of this scale should be managed in stages, so we’ve broken the process into ten steps below.

 Recommended reading: You asked, we answered.
 A guide to luxury home theater design.